-I. Achievements
+I. ACHIEVEMENTS

-Planned and executed in two phases: Phase 1 and Phase 2, with an overall budget of INR 639.411 crores and 1670 crores respectively, the project has so far enabled the creation of infrastructure, systems and services for judges, lawyers and litigants.
-The following section captures some of the key achievements, based on inputs by members of the SCeC.
-It is to be noted that the following are only indicative of the existence of such infrastructure, systems or services, and not of their adoption or implementation.
-Where the sub-committee was able to gather information on the extent of the latter, the same has been mentioned.
+Planned and executed in two phases: Phase I and Phase II, with an overall budget of INR 639.411 crores and 1670 crores respectively, the project has so far enabled the creation of infrastructure, systems and services for judges, lawyers and litigants.
+The following section captures some of the key achievements of Phase I and Phase II.